Last updated on May 25, 2026

 Opposition Agent

-If thereโ€™s one card that flipped the script on tutors overnight, itโ€™s Opposition Agent.
+Opposition Agent flipped the script on tutors overnight.
 With flash and a nasty mindslave ability, this card not only stops your opponents from successfully searching their librariesโ€”it lets you control the search and steal whatever they were about to grab.
-Worse still is that the exiled cards remain playable to you, with the added flexibility of spending mana as though it were any color.
+Worse still is that the exiled cards remain playable to you.
+Insult to injury, so they say.

 Why Are Anti-Tutor Cards Important?

 Anti-tutor cards are important in MTG because they help keep powerful tutor strategies in check.
 Tutors allow players to search their decks for exactly the card they need, often enabling fast combos, consistent ramp, or straight-up wincons.
 Without some form of disruption, these strategies can dominate slower decks that rely on fair draws.
-Anti-tutor cards like Aven Mindcensor or Leonin Arbiter slow down or shut off these search effects, forcing opponents to play more honestly.
-In formats like Commander and cEDH, where tutors are common, having anti-tutor hate can be the difference between surviving or losing to a fast combo setup.

 Are Anti-Tutor Cards Frowned Upon?

-In most playgroups, anti-tutor cards arenโ€™t frowned uponโ€”theyโ€™re often respected as smart meta choices, especially in Commander, where tutors are everywhere.
+Anti-tutor cards can be respected as smart meta choices, especially in Commander, where tutors are everywhere.
 That said, some casual tables might view heavy-handed hate pieces like Opposition Agent or Stranglehold as a bit โ€œmeanโ€ if they shut down too much of the tableโ€™s game plan.
 Whether theyโ€™re welcome usually depends on your group's power level and expectations.
-At high-power tables and cEDH, these cards are considered fair game and even necessary to keep fast combo decks in check.
-The key is knowing your playgroupโ€”hate cards are fine as long as everyoneโ€™s on the same page about the kind of game youโ€™re playing.

 Wrap Up

 Tutor hate cards come in all kinds of colors and card types, and their power level can vary a lot depending on the format and meta.
-Some decks crumble when their searches are shut down, while others barely noticeโ€”but it can make a difference to have the right piece of hate at the right time.
+Some decks crumble when their searches are shut down, while others barely notice; either way, it can make a difference to have the right piece of hate at the right time.

 Would you like to see more of these effects printed in future Magic sets?
 Or do you think we already have enough ways to fight off tutors?
-Let us know what you think in the comments belowโ€”and if you enjoyed this article, be sure to follow us on social media and join our Discord community to keep up with the latest deck techs, format analysis, and MTG content.
+Let us know what you think in the comments below.
+And if you enjoyed this article, be sure to follow us on social media and join our Discord community to keep up with the latest deck techs, format analysis, and MTG content.

 Thanks for reading, and Iโ€™ll see you next time!